Gouravam (2013 film): Plot

-Arjun is rich.
-One day, his father sends him to attend some business work.
-On his way back to the airport he comes across a village called T. Vennure which is his best friend Shanmugam' village.
+Arjun, a rich man, is sent by to meet a prostitute.
+On his way back to the airport he comes across a village called T. Vennure, which is his best friend Shanmugam's village.
 On landing in the village, Arjun learns that Shanmugam has eloped with Rajeshwari, the daughter of Pasupathy, a rich landlord in the village who is hell bent to save his family's prestige always, and is missing from the past six months.
 After meeting Shanmugam's father and finding out some bitter truths about Shanmugam, Arjun decides to stay in the village and find his missing friend.
-A young lawyer named Yazhini assists him in his work.
-After finding a strong opposition from Pasupathy's son Saravanan / Jagapathi and Palani / Ram Babu, Arjun, along with his friend Venky and Yazhini, assembles all their college friends as a group along with the neighbor village youths as a group to find the mystery behind Shanmugam and Rajeshwari's absence from the village, only to learn that they were killed and buried at the grounds of a damaged monument.
+A young lawyer named Yazhini / Yamini assists him in his work.
+After finding a strong opposition from Pasupathy's son Saravanan / Jagapathi and Palani / Rambabu, Arjun, along with his friend Venky and Yazhini, assembles all their college friends as a group along with the neighbor village youths as a group to find the mystery behind Shanmugam and Rajeshwari's absence from the village, only to learn that they were killed and buried at the grounds of a damaged monument.
 Arjun stays back there to find out the reason behind the couple's death.
 After finding help from Pasupathy's wife and daughter-in-law, Arjun files a case with the help of Yazhini.
 The case, though interrupted many times due to Saravanan / Jagapathi's men, including the town's police, remains steady due to the efforts of Arjun and his friends.
-A fine day, on the request of Pasupathy's wife, Palani / Ram Babu promises to help Arjun in the mystery.
-As promised, he helps them by narrating the incidents happened actually.
+One fine day, on the request of Pasupathy's wife, Palani / Rambabu promises to help Arjun in the mystery.
+As promised, he helps them by narrating the incidents that actually happened.